Marlin to Marlin Mentoring Program

 - Facilitate the connection of alumni to current students to support the exploration of and participation in experiential learning.

-- Provide a forum for open, professional communication to foster confidence in students to participate in and complete an internship, study away, or undergraduate research experience.
+- Provide a forum for open, professional communication to foster confidence in students to participate in and complete an internship, global engagement, or \research experience.

 - Engage alumni and students in discussion about professional development, navigating life after graduation, and networking.